-The self-responsibility and self-organising characteristics of the PhD councils at both universities strengthen their impact.
-The members of the PhD councils and other PhD candidates that the Review Committee met were highly engaged and, in particular, we were impressed by their initiative in organising and raising funding for PhD research tours overseas, information booklets/ website for new PhDs and the creation of an equipment inventory.
+The self-responsibility and self-organising characteristics of the PhD Councils at each of the 2 universities strengthen their impact.
+The members of the PhD Councils and other PhD candidates that the Review Committee met were highly engaged and, in particular, we were impressed by their initiative in organising and raising funding for PhD research tours overseas, information booklets/ website for new PhDs and the creation of an equipment inventory.